ayush5harma/PixelFeatureDrops/README.md

 - **Pixel Stand Exclusive Features**

-## Instructions for installation :
+## Installing

+### Requirements

+- Android 11 (R).
+   - *Magisk version*: 21 and above.
+   - Custom ROM: AOSP based with pixel's system UI (preferably gapps build).

+### Via Magisk Manager [Recommended]

+#### Default version

-- Check the security patch level of the aforementioned custom ROMs and flash the corresponding module zip from [release](https://github.com/ayush5harma/PixelFeatureDrops/releases)  section via magisk.
+Check the security patch level of your custom ROMs and head to corresponding MonthlyPatch in the [PixelFeatureDrops Releases][github-release-link].
+Click on `Assets` to show the files available in the release and then click on `PixelFeatureDrops` to download the flashable zip.
-( *Check for security patch date under *About Phone -> Android Version* via settings , if it's say *December 5, 2020* then install *PixelFeatureDrop-December* from the [release](https://github.com/ayush5harma/PixelFeatureDrops/releases) section* )
+( Security patch date can be viewed via settings under About Phone by tapping Android Version  )

+#### NGA Resources version
+New Google Assistant resources app is required to download additional resources to enable the Google Assistant 2.It is mostly available in the gapps build of custom ROMs already but in some cases it is not so.This flashable is for such cases.
+Click on `Assets` to show the files available in the release and then  `PixelFeatureDrops+NGAResources` to download the flashable zip.

+## Sidenotes:

 ## Instructions for Safetynet :
-Make sure to install correct release as mentioned in *Instructions for installation* otherwise it will lead to CTS Failure in safetynet
-Besides that, the following steps are to be taken in general when using magisk to pass safetynet:
+Make sure to install correct release otherwise it will lead to CTS Failure in safetynet Besides that, the following steps are to be taken in general when using magisk to pass safetynet:
 - Turn on magisk hide and hide for *Google PlayServices, Playstore, Google Service Framework and Carrier Services*.
 Besides also hide magisk manager to pass safetynet.